mlrun/mlrun/docs/secrets.md

 these parameters to make sure secrets are not compromised and that their secrecy is maintained.

-Generally speaking, the [Inline](#inline), [environment](#environment) and [file](#file) providers do not guarantee confidentiality of the secret values handled by them and should only be used for development and demo purposes.
+Generally speaking, the [Inline](#inline), [environment](#environment) and [file](#file) providers do not guarantee confidentiality of the secret values handled by them, and should only be used for development and demo purposes.
 The [Kubernetes](#kubernetes) and [Azure Vault](#azure-vault) providers are secure and should be used for any other use-case.